 Pew Research Center stats:

-- 60% of young girls experience cyber bullying one way or the other
+- 60% of young girls experience cyberbullying one way or the other

 - 59% of young boys become the victim of online bullies via different online mediums

-Difference lies between the forms of bullying: Boys VS Girls
+The difference lies between the forms of bullying: Boys VS Girls

 - 29% of young teens receive random sexually explicit messages